alisamirali/WeatherSnap/README.md

 ## Features

-- Fetch current location or manually enter a city name
+- Fetch the current location or manually enter a city name
 - Add and remove multiple cities
 - Hourly and 3-day forecast data
 - User-friendly UI with a modern design